Anarta edwardsii (Smith, )

 Edwards' Beach Moth

-Anarta edwardsii is a medium-sized (FW length 15 - 17 mm) light gray moth with a white hindwing with a broad dark gray marginal band that flies on ocean beaches and in salt marshes in our region.
+Anarta edwardsii is a medium-sized (FW length 15 - 17 mm) light gray moth that flies on ocean beaches and in salt marshes in our region.
+It has a white hindwing with a broad dark gray marginal band.
 The forewing is relatively long with a slightly pointed apex.
 The color is even powdery light brown gray.
 The transverse lines are nearly obsolete except at the costa and as a series of dots between the veins at the base of the fringe.
 The fringe is slightly lighter than the rest of the wing.
 The reniform is evident as a transverse darker gray lines.
 The hindwing is nearly white with a dark gray marginal band and dark veins.
 The hindwing fringe is white.
 The head and thorax match the wings.
 The eye is covered with fine hairs.
 The male antenna is beadlike.

 This species can be identified by its Pacific beach habitat, powdery light gray forewing, and banded white and black hindwing.
 It cannot be confused with any other moth in its ocean-side habitat.